Lucandia/molecule-icon-generator/README.md

 <img src="example.png" width=35% height=35%>
 Generate nice icons of molecules from SMILES.

-This program takes some icons of atoms and bonds (provided with the code) and following the topology of an SMILES chemical structure combine the into an icon.
+This program takes some icons of atoms and bonds (provided with the code) and following the topology of an SMILES chemical structure combine the into an icon (output: 3000 x 3000 pixels).

 ## Requirements
 - rdkit (`pip install rdkit`)